jupyterhub/binderhub/CONTRIBUTING.md

   ```

 We recommend increasing your GitHub API rate limit before running tests (see above).

-## Building JS and CSS

-We use [npm](https://www.npmjs.com) for managing our JS / CSS dependencies and
-[webpack](https://webpack.js.org/) for bundling them together.
-You need to have
-a recent version of `npm` installed to run things locally.

-1. Run `npm install`.
-This should fetch and install all our frontend dependencies.
-2. Run `npm run webpack`.
-This runs webpack and creates our JS / CSS bundles.
-You
-   *need* to run this every time you make CSS / JS changes to see them live.
-Alternatively,
-   you can run `npm run webpack:watch` to automatically rebuild JS / CSS changes as
-   you make them.

 ## Pure HTML / CSS / JS development